krystin-lo/Frontend-Portfolio/README.md

 ##

 ### Location
 The location displays a map and information about where the portfolio owner is based.
+It helps customers or website visitors get directions to your business and saves customers the steps of opening a new browser window, leaving your website, and finding directions.
 [![location.jpg](https://i.postimg.cc/43Y8L8Sx/location.jpg)](https://postimg.cc/VScB5Fwx)

 ##